drug-design/course/docs/chapters/3d-qsar.md

 ### Total Number of Calculations

-The total number of GRID calculations is equal to the product of the number of compounds with the number of grid points and the number of probes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/total-number-calculations-e42aee4a'><i class='fa fa-play' aria-hidden='true'></i></button>The total number of GRID calculations is equal to the product of the number of compounds with the number of grid points and the number of probes.
 This must also be multiplied by the number of rotations, if several orientations at each grid point have been taken into consideration for multi-atom probes.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/3d-qsar/grid_calc.png){: loading=lazy }
 ### De Novo Design of New Scaffolds

-GRID predicts favorable interaction positions with the probes and reveals where in the binding site a fragment of a given type will prefer to bind.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/de-novo-design-new-scaffolds-d78067c2'><i class='fa fa-play' aria-hidden='true'></i></button>GRID predicts favorable interaction positions with the probes and reveals where in the binding site a fragment of a given type will prefer to bind.
 Connecting a maximum of fragments in the correct orientation into a synthetically accessible molecule is not simple.
 Although GRID provides useful visual clues for creative structure design (de novo design), more advanced computerized approaches enable the systematic exploration of possible solutions (see design methods in chapters D2 and E2).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer